A geometric Iwatsuka type effect in quantum layers: Special classes of layers

 Assume that the operator $h_{\mathrm{eff}}[\xi]$ has compact resolvent and all its eigenvalues are simple and analytic in $\xi$.
-This is fulfilled if, for instance, in addition to \ref{eq:curv_bound}, which is sufficient for analyticity, we have $\underline{\dot x}_\pm>0$, cf.~\cite{Tu_16}.
+This is fulfilled if, for instance, in addition to \eqref{eq:curv_bound}, which is sufficient for analyticity, we have $\underline{\dot x}_\pm>0$, which beside compactness of the resolvent assures simplicity of the spectrum\cite{Tu_16}.
 Here we employ for the sake of brevity the notation